 CONCLUSION

-Conclusions and prospects

 In summary, LCN2 emerges as a sensitive marker for infections, as its changes can be detected at the very early stage of various pathogenic microorganism infections, even preceding the detection of the commonly used clinical acute phase protein α2 macroglobulin.
 Infection with a variety of pathogens can lead to liver damage, Monitoring the level of LCN2 allows doctors to evaluate disease progression and treatment efficacy.
 LCN2 also serves as a predictive marker in certain end-stage liver diseases, holding promise as a novel diagnostic marker.
 Additionally, due to its robust iron-binding capacity, targeting LCN2 presents great potential in the treatment of infectious diseases.

 Indeed, the application of LCN2 in clinical setting is not without challenges.
 First, given that LCN2 is expressed at different levels in different organs, plasma, and urine, it is crucial to determine the appropriate situations to test specific samples and develop standardized sample-handling protocols.
 Second, the variability in LCN2 data across studies is attributed to different methods of detection.
 Addressing this issue would entail standardizing the detection methods and establishing specific thresholds for diagnosis, necessitating future work with large sample verification.
 Third, LCN2, being a very sensitive indicator of inflammation, is also sensitive to various other factors.
 Therefore, evaluating and mitigating the impact of confounding factors on LCN2 reading is essential.
 Finally, despite promising results in drug studies targeting LCN2, extensive experiments are required to confirm whether regulating iron metabolism via LCN2 may lead to unexpected side effects, as iron involves many aspects of the body’s functions.